GeuseWei/MLB-Odds-Web-Scraping/README.md

 - **Git**: For version control and managing updates to the project.

 ## Execution Plan

+1. **Initialization**: Set up Selenium WebDriver and configure logging for error tracking.
+2. **Category Selection**: Navigate to specific categories on the DraftKings website and begin data extraction.
+3. **Data Extraction**: Verify categories, extract game times, team names, and player odds, and aggregate into a DataFrame.
+4. **Looping Through Categories**: Use a `while` loop to navigate and scrape data from all relevant subcategories by simulating clicks on subsequent tabs.
+5. **Scheduling**: Automate scraping to run at 20-minute intervals using the `schedule` library.
+6. **Error Handling**: Log exceptions to `scraper.log` and provide concise console messages for quick checks.
+7. **Shutdown**: Ensure proper closure of WebDriver sessions.
+8. **User Interruption**: Handle `KeyboardInterrupt` for graceful shutdown.
+## Setup Instructions

 Follow these instructions to set up and run the project on your local machine.